guslipkin/Spring2021/ECP 4044 ~ Economic Analysis/Gus The Grocer [FULL TITLE HERE].md

 <p style="text-align: center;"><code>Assumption 2: I will take a week to finish writing a program to complete any given task</code></p>

 ​		It should now be clear that if any special project is expected to take more than a week to complete, I should be tasked with writing a program to do the task.
 If the task is expected to be repeated, I should be asked to write a program if the total time spent on the task is more than a week.
 It may take me more time in the beginning, but at some point the programming time and task time will reach a breakeven point at which point the program will be more efficient.

+​	These assumptions, however, assume that MiGrocery has only one person working on these projects, either me or someone else.
+I will always take a week to complete a given task, but should they choose to hire a small army, essentially mult-threading the process, the task could be completed in a matter of hours.
+This problem has a natural solution that the total amount paid to employees to complete the task should be minimized regardless of it is paying one person for many hours or many people for one hour.
+Alternatively, if a task is crucial to company operations, they could choose to pay more people to complete it more quickly rather than wait for me to construct a solution.

 ## Profit Maximization